You know the way to go: it's cut in the dirt at your feet

 There’s a power in desire paths that simply requires a change of frame — desire paths aren’t a problem to be a solved so much as a solution that has been rendered.

-See the desire path.
-Make it better.
+See the desire path and make it better

 As you’ve likely realized, desire paths aren’t limited to dirt.
 Desire paths are symbolic of how people figure out new and easier ways to get some job done.
 If you see a desire path, you’ve got a blinking light of opportunity: